Pound Ridge, New York: American Revolutionary War: Battle of Pound Ridge

 Tarleton left his base on the Bronx River near Yonkers on the night of July 1 in a heavy rain storm and rode until he reached North Castle early on July 2.
 He then decided to attack Pound Ridge by an indirect northern route.
 In this way he managed to avoid the force of continentals located on the southern road.
 A lookout spotted the British as they approached the town and warned Colonel Sheldon.
 The commander dispatched Major Tallmadge with a small group to find out if the arriving force were British or expected reinforcements under the command of Colonel Moylan.
 The force under Tallmadge withdrew upon contact with the British.
 The force of light horse and militia under Sheldon and Lockwood were scattered and withdrew to the south.
 The British pursued them for a time before returning to the town.
 They were then fired upon by some militia from behind cover.
 Tarleton's troops burned the Presbyterian Church and the home of Major Lockwood before withdrawing with prisoners, cattle, arms, equipment and the battle standard of Sheldon's 2nd Regiment back along the northern road to Bedford.
 The British left the cattle in Bedford before returning to the Bronx River camp under pursuit by the Americans as far as North Castle.
-In the course of the raid the British had managed to capture some of Benjamin Tallmadge's papers including a letter from George Washington.
+In the course of the raid the British had managed to capture the regimental standard of the 2nd Continental Light Dragoons as well as some of Benjamin Tallmadge's papers, including a letter from George Washington.
 These papers revealed information on the operations of the Culper Spy Ring.

 Reports on battle casualties are contradictory.
 One secondary source provides a figure of 10 Americans wounded and eight captured along with two British killed and four captured.
 The nearby towns of Bedford and Norwalk were burned by the British on July 11.
-Throughout the Revolutionary War, the region was witness to raids by both Patriots and Loyalists against opposing residents.
+Throughout the Revolutionary War, the region, which was part of a notorious no man's land between the opposing armies known as the Neutral Ground," was witness to raids by both Patriots and Loyalists against opposing residents.
 A Loyalist raid in Pound Ridge in 1779 led to the death of a resident.
 Pound Ridge held a number of Loyalists as prisoners or under house arrest throughout the war.
-Later in the war Loyalists were denied freedom of speech, lost the use of the courts, were prevented from practicing their trades and had their property confiscated.
+Later in the war Loyalists were denied freedom of speech, lost the use of the courts, were prevented from practicing their trades, and eventually had their property confiscated.